Chapter 4: Standing and Perspective in CBA

 In application, all preferences of all individuals impacted by a policy, project, or program must be accounted for in the CBA.
 The purpose of understanding which preferences count is to ensure that groups or individuals who may be impacted have their welfare counted if they cannot express their own preferences regarding the project or intervention.
 For example, with the response to COVID-19 impacts associated with mental health, stress, fear, and anxiety should be accounted for when considering restrictions and lockdowns.
 Additionally impacts on child development would also need to be accounted for as primary and secondary students shift between online and face-to-face learning.

-Overall, when considering which preferences matter, consideration needs to be bound to ethical and social impacts in the identification of standing issues.
+Overall, when considering which preferences matter, it is critical to be mindful of ethical and social impacts in the identification of standing issues.

 What are the challenges relating to identification of preferences and standing?